-Coupled with these requirements has been the need for a wider statement which indicates the degree to which the council's governance arrangements follow the six core principles set out in 'Delivering Good Governance in Local Government' which was published by CIPFA/SOLACE in 2007.
-This statement explains how Barking and Dagenham Council currently complies with the Code and meets the requirements of regulation 4(2) of the Accounts and Audit Regulations 2003 as amended by the Accounts and Audit (Amendment) (England) Regulations 2006 and 2011 in relation to the publication of a statement of internal control.
+Coupled with these requirements is the need for a wider statement which indicates the degree to which the council's governance arrangements follow the six core principles set out in 'Delivering Good Governance in Local Government' which was published by CIPFA/SOLACE in 2007.

-The CIPFA/SOLACE principles are that the Council in its activities:
+The CIPFA/SOLACE six core principles are that the Council in its activities:

-- Focuses on the purpose of the authority and on outcomes for the community and creating and implementing a vision for the local area; - Has Members and officers working together to achieve a common purpose with clearly defined functions and roles; - Promotes values for the authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour; - Takes informed and transparent decisions which are subject to effective scrutiny and managing risk; - Develops the capacity and capability of Members and officers to be effective; - Engages with local people and other stakeholders to ensure robust accountability.
+- i.
+Focuses on the purpose of the authority and on outcomes for the community and creating and implementing a vision for the local area; - ii.
+Has Members and officers working together to achieve a common purpose with clearly defined functions and roles; - iii.
+Promotes values for the authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour; - iv.
+Takes informed and transparent decisions which are subject to effective scrutiny and managing risk; - v.
+Develops the capacity and capability of Members and officers to be effective; - vi.
+Engages with local people and other stakeholders to ensure robust accountability.

-This Statement should enable stakeholders to have an assurance that decisions are properly made and public money is being properly spent on citizens' behalf.
+This Statement enables stakeholders to be assured that decisions are properly made and public money is being properly spent on citizens' behalf.
+It is based on evidence obtained across the Council about the robustness of the Council's governance arrangements and its systems of internal control.
+This evidence builds on the assurance gathering process that has been in place since the requirement to produce a Statement on Internal Control began and the comments of Corporate Directors in relation to statements provided by their Divisional Directors.

-This Statement is based on evidence obtained across the council about the robustness of the Council's governance arrangements and its systems of internal control.
-This evidence builds upon the assurance gathering process that has been in place since the requirement to produce a Statement on Internal Control began and the comments of Directors in relation to statements provided by their Divisional Directors.
-This Annual Governance Statement:
+1. This Annual Governance Statement (AGS):